mayeedwin/twitterbot/README.md

 -Make an empty project directory somewhere convenient for you, [download this file](https://github.com/mayeedwin/twitterbot//archive/master.zip), and unzip the contents to your project directory.
 Go to your project directory in the command line.
 There should be four files there: `.gitignore`, `README.md`, `bot.js` and `config.js`.
 In that directory type:

--`npm install twit`
+`npm install twit`

--This installs some code to the `npm_modules` subdirectory, which you don't need to worry about.
+This installs some code to the `npm_modules` subdirectory, which you don't need to worry about.
 (It's Twit, the library that lets us talk to Twitter.)

 ## Connecting to Twitter